tsbinns/tsbinns.github.io/CV.md

       &mdash; Supervisor: Prof. Wolf-Julian Neumann
     </h4>
     <p class="CV-desc">
       For the project of my <a href="#ECN_Fellow">Ph.D.
 Fellowship</a>, I am investigating functional connectivity in invasive recordings of brain activity from Parkinson's disease patients to identify biomarkers for use in next-generation deep brain stimulation treatment paradigms.
-I have presented posters of preliminary results at the <i>Second Expert Summit on the Future of Deep Brain Stimulation</i> <a href="/assets/documents/2022_DBS_Expert_Summit-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a> and the <i>ReTune Fall School</i> <a href="/assets/documents/2022_ReTune_Fall_School-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a>.
+I have presented posters of results at the <i>International Basal Ganglia Society Conference XIV</i> <a href="/assets/documents/2023_IBAGS-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a> and the <i>Second Expert Summit on the Future of Deep Brain Stimulation</i> <a href="/assets/documents/2022_DBS_Expert_Summit-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a>.
 Furthermore, I have written and contributed to open-source packages, making the advanced signal analysis techniques which I am using in my project available to the wider community (see my <a href="#OSS">open-source software work</a> for more information).
 Through this project, I am further developing my signal analysis and Python programming skills, gaining experience with open-source software development, as well as gaining an in-depth understanding of movement disorders and brain-computer interfaces.
     </p>

   <h3 class="CV-header"><a id="QAI_Lab" class="section-ID">03/2022 - Present</a></h3>